-Problem & Responsible Gambling
+Problem and Responsible Gambling

-The Oregon Lottery and community partner invest in raising the public's awareness of free, confidential, and effective treatment.
-These efforts include advertising on television, radio, billboards, and print ads.
+The Oregon Lottery and community partners invest in raising the public's awareness of free, confidential and effective treatment.
+These efforts include advertising on television, radio, billboards and print ads.
 The Oregon Lottery implements an innovative web-based trigger marketing campaign designed to reach viewers when they are most likely to be receptive to messages about help for problem gambling.

-The effectiveness of these efforts is measured, in part, by the number of OPGR.org clicks to the web site as well as the number of calls the helpline receives.
-Results from the 2015 Adult Gambling Behavior Study also suggest these efforts are working as evidenced by nearly 85% of the population being aware of gambling treatment availability and 63% recalling an ad regarding problem gambling.
+The effectiveness of these efforts is measured in part by the number of clicks to the Oregon Problem Gambling Resources web site as well as the number of calls the helpline receives.
+Results from the 2015 Adult Gambling Behavior Study also suggest these efforts are working.
+Nearly 85% of adult Oregonians are aware of gambling treatment availability and 63% are able to recall an ad regarding problem gambling.